acorn-io/acorn-oss-workshop/development_mode.md

 }
 ```

-You can now stop the application (if it was already running) and run it in development mode:
+You can now update the application running it in development mode:

 ```
-acorn run -n vote -i .
+acorn run -n vote -i --update .
 ```

-note: in development mode you'll notice that the logs of each containers are streamed in the console.
+note: in development mode you'll notice that the logs of each containers are streamed to the console

 Once the application is up and running you can modify the *server.js* file located in the *result* folder and see that changes automatically been taken into account making the container's process to restart.

-Below is an example of logs we can get for the result service following a change in server.js:
+Below is an example of logs you can get for the result service following a change in server.js:

 ```
 result-f4fd75fb5-66mjc: (sync): Upstream - Handling 2 removes